kibade/samba-ad-dc/Create-AD-DC-Samba4.md

 DOMAIN_FQDN             sfg.ad.sd57.bc.ca
 DOMAIN                  SFG
 REALM                   SFG.AD.SD57.BC.CA
-ADMIN_PASSWORD          secret!23
+ADMIN_PASSWORD          secRet!23
 HOSTNAME                dc1
 NTP_SERVER1             time.sd57.bc.ca
-DNS_FORWARDER           199.175.16.2
 REV_DNS_ZONE            10.45.10.in-addr.arpa
 ```
 + Recommendation: Copy the above list of settings into a script file, so that
-  the file can be conveniently "sourced" to define its variables in the
+  the file can be conveniently **"sourced"** to define its variables in the
   current shell session.
 E.g.: Create a file named __/root/params.sh__ with
   the following contents (using the example settings above):
 ```